canada-ca-terraform-modules/terraform-azurerm-mssql/README.md

 | <a name="output_elasticpool"></a> [elasticpool](#output\_elasticpool) | n/a |
 | <a name="output_sqlserver"></a> [sqlserver](#output\_sqlserver) | n/a |
 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

-## Security Controls

-- Adheres to the [CIS Microsoft Azure Foundations Benchmark 1.3.0](https://docs.microsoft.com/en-us/azure/governance/policy/samples/cis-azure-1-3-0) for Database Services.

-## Usage

-Examples for this module along with various configurations can be found in the [examples/](examples/) folder.

 ## History